 Pi Wars is an international, challenge-based robotics competition in which teams build Raspberry Pi-controlled robots and then compete in various non-destructive challenges to earn points.
 The competition takes place over a single weekend and prizes and medals are awarded to those competing at the end of each day.
 In previous years, we’ve had teams from schools, families, groups of hobbyists and solo roboteers.
-The competition is open to anyone from around the world and often features teams from countries including all countries in the UK, the USA, China, Malaysia, Hong Kong and Nigeria.
+The competition is open to anyone from around the world and often features teams from countries including all areas of the UK, the USA, China, Malaysia, Hong Kong, Turkey and Nigeria.

 When and where will Pi Wars take place in 2020?

-Pi Wars 2020 will provisionally (see below for details of the team needing more help this year!) take place on 28th & 29th March at the Cambridge Computer Laboratory (William Gates Building) in Cambridge, UK.
+Pi Wars 2020 will take place on 28th & 29th March at the Cambridge Computer Laboratory (William Gates Building) in Cambridge, UK.